-The difference between the Hijri and Gregorian calendar is that the Hijri follows the lunar cycle whereas Gregorian follows the orbit of the earth around the sun.
-The dates of the Hijri determine significant events in Islam including Ramadan, Eid al-Fitr, Eid al-Adha, Isra al Mi’raj, and more.
+The dates of the Hijri determine significant events in Islam including Ramadan, Eid al-Fitr, Eid al-Adha, Isra al Mi’raj, Islamic New Year, Ashura and more.

 KEY ISLAMIC DATE | GREGORIAN DATE IN 2024* | HIJRI DATE |